PierrickPochelu/word_tree_label/README.md

 <h2> Application on CIFAR10 </h2>

-We experiment a deep learning on CIFAR10 with bother our multi-optional-softmax and softmax layers.
-Figure below show decision tree process learnt.
+We experiment a deep learning on CIFAR10 with bother softmax layers and our multi-optional-softmax.
+Figure below show decision tree process learnt by .
 We use the neural network on

 <img src="cifar10_XOR.jpg"/>